Project: Bringing awareness to the lack of opportunity students with disabilities have to attend college.

 Inspiration: As I went through the college application process and toured the universities, they all had a point during their presentation where they bragged about how diverse they were.
 There would be PowerPoint slides showing their diversity, emphasizing on the different races and ethnicities on campus.
 But there was never a disabled student.
 As everyone else would nod in agreement that, yes this is a diverse campus, I would shake my head as I never saw someone who looked like me.
 So I would like to try to encourage FULL diversity and do so through the media.

-Future Plans: I hope to increase the amount of disabled characters depicted on TV shows and movies.
+Future Plans: I hope to increase the number of disabled characters depicted in TV shows and movies.
 I think it is very important that all minorities are represented so that younger generations can learn more.
 As younger generations are exposed more and more to different people, they are less likely to think of them as different and more likely to just think of them as people.

 Project: Creation of an after school program in low income communities for Special Education students and families.

 Inspiration: My inspiration for my Puksta Project came from my own experience within the system as a student with a learning disability.